bluetooth — low-level Bluetooth

 Until the receive buffer is empty, the remote device will not be granted more channel credits and will be unable to send any more data.

-Pairing and bonding
+Pairing and Bonding

 Pairing allows a connection to be encrypted and authenticated via exchange of secrets (with optional MITM protection via passkey authentication).